GJprocode/WebsitesDeployed/README.md

 # https://dragoneats-foodorderapp-frontend.onrender.com

-## Deployed 50% of project on render.com: (deploy before 14 June 2024)
+## Deployed 50% of project on render.com:
 ## Login with google or email and MongoDB will update user database as per changes to your user profile...
 ## Main Nav and mobile Nav (Will work on Phone/resize) as per best practise when starting a web app.
 ## React + TypeScript + Vite